j.tools

 Editorial illustration showing fixed, deflationary, and mintable Solana token supply model panels

-The supply you set on a Solana token at mint time is the single decision that follows your project the longest.
-You can rebrand.
-You can migrate liquidity.
-You can re-record metadata.
-But the supply story, who can print more, whether tokens leave circulation, and how decimals interact with price, is baked into the mint account the moment the transaction lands.
+The supply you set on a Solana token at launch is the single decision that follows your project the longest.
+You can rebrand later.
+You can move liquidity to a different pool.
+You can update the name.
+But the supply story, meaning who can produce new tokens, how tokens leave circulation, and how price gets sliced into small enough pieces to chart, gets written into the chain the moment your first transaction lands.

-Most failed token launches I see on Solscan share one of three errors.
-The supply was set too high to make any per-token price meaningful.
-The mint authority was kept live after launch, so holders never trusted the float.
-The "deflationary" mechanic was a Discord promise with no on-chain enforcement.
-Each of these is a supply-strategy mistake disguised as something else.
+Most failed token launches on Solscan share one of three mistakes.
+The supply was set so high that the per-token price never meant anything.
+The team kept the "create new tokens" permission live after launch, so buyers never trusted the float.
+The "deflationary" mechanic was a Discord promise with nothing enforcing it on-chain.
+Each of these is a supply-strategy mistake wearing a different costume.

-This guide walks through the three real supply designs on Solana, fixed, deflationary, and mintable, with the trade-offs you only learn the hard way.
+This guide walks through the three supply designs people actually use on Solana: fixed, deflationary, and reprintable.
+Each one comes with its own trade-offs, and you only learn most of them the hard way.

-Once the mint is initialized, you cannot change decimals.
-You also cannot retroactively cap supply unless you revoke the mint authority.
-Every other supply behaviour, deflation, rebasing, taxed transfers, has to be designed in before launch or simulated off-chain (which buyers will not trust).
+Once the token is created, you cannot change the decimals.
+You also cannot retroactively cap the supply unless you completely give up the "create new tokens" permission.
+Every other supply behaviour (deflation, transfer fees, programmed rewards) has to be designed before launch.
+Add it later and buyers will not trust the part that is still loose.

-Revoking the mint authority is a one-way action.
-Once the authority is set to null, no one, including you, can mint a single additional unit.
-Test on devnet first.
+Giving up the "create new tokens" permission is a one-way decision.
+Once you switch it off, no one, including you, can produce a single additional unit.
+Test it on devnet first.

 Fixed supply, the Bitcoin model

-A fixed-supply token has a known cap and no live mint authority.
-The supply you minted at launch is the supply that will ever exist.
-This is the cleanest story to tell holders and the easiest for explorers and aggregators to verify.
+A fixed-supply token has a known cap and no live "create new tokens" permission.
+The amount you minted at launch is the amount that will ever exist.
+Think of it as a limited-edition print run: the printer plates get destroyed after the last copy, and nobody can run the same series again.
+This is the cleanest story to tell holders and the easiest one for listing sites to verify.

 Choose fixed supply when:

-• The narrative is scarcity (memecoin, collectible, fan token).
+• Your narrative is scarcity (memecoin, collectible, fan token).

 • You want zero ongoing governance overhead.

-• You will publish a transparent distribution plan and want it provable on-chain.
+• You plan to publish a transparent distribution and want it provable on-chain.

-The trap: a lot of teams mint a fixed supply, list on a DEX, and forget to revoke the mint authority for weeks.
-During that window, buyers see a "mintable" badge on Solscan and rotate out.
-Revoke immediately after the initial mint completes.
+The trap: a lot of teams mint the fixed supply, list on a DEX, and then forget to revoke the "create new tokens" permission for weeks.
+During that window, Solscan shows a "still reprintable" badge and buyers rotate out.
+Revoke right after the initial mint completes.

 Deflationary supply, burns and transfer fees

 A deflationary token shrinks over time.
-Two mechanisms exist on Solana and they are not the same thing.
+Every transaction shreds a tiny piece, and the total stock only moves in one direction.
+Two mechanisms do this on Solana and they are not interchangeable.

-Manual or app-level burns.
-The classic SPL approach: a program, a treasury, or a community vote burns tokens by sending them to a burn instruction (the SPL token program's Burn ix permanently removes units from circulation and decrements the mint supply).
-BONK has done large community burns this way, and the burns are visible on-chain because each burn produces a transaction with a clear amount.
-The supply on Solscan drops permanently.
-For a treasury wallet doing it manually, the Solana token burn tool builds the burn instruction in a single form.
+Manual or app-driven burns.
+The classic approach: a wallet, a program, or a community vote permanently deletes a chunk of supply.
+BONK has done large community burns this way.
+Each burn produces a transaction with a clear amount, so it is easy to verify on-chain, and the total supply on Solscan drops permanently.
+For a treasury wallet doing it directly, the Solana token burn tool builds the burn in a single form.

 Choose deflationary when:

-• You want a built-in scarcity narrative beyond a fixed cap.
+• You want a working scarcity narrative beyond a fixed cap.

 • The token has real transfer volume (a fee on no volume burns nothing).

-• You have a credible plan for the fee recipient: burn, buyback, or treasury distribution with a published schedule.
+• You have a credible plan for the fee wallet: burn, buyback, or treasury distribution, with a public schedule.

-Token-2022 fees apply to every transfer, including LP deposits and withdrawals on AMMs that support the extension.
+Token-2022 fees apply to every transfer, including liquidity adds and removals.
 Verify your target DEX before launch.
-Raydium standard pools do not support Token-2022 extensions; CLMM and CPMM pool variants have different compatibility, and some aggregators silently skip incompatible tokens.
+Raydium's standard pools do not support Token-2022 features; some routing services silently skip incompatible tokens.

 The trap: high transfer fees (3% and above) kill volume.
 Bots and arbitrage stop, real users avoid the token, and the deflation engine starves.
-A 25 bps to 100 bps fee, paired with a public burn schedule, lands more credibly than a 500 bps fee that looks like an exit tax.
+A fee between 0.25% and 1%, paired with a public burn schedule, lands far more credibly than a 5% fee that reads like an exit tax.

-Mintable supply, when keeping the authority makes sense
+Reprintable supply, when keeping the permission makes sense

-USDC, USDT, and PYUSD on Solana are all mintable.
-Each issuer mints new tokens when fiat enters the reserve and burns tokens when fiat leaves.
+USDC, USDT, and PYUSD on Solana are all reprintable.
+Each issuer prints new tokens when fiat enters the reserve and burns tokens when fiat leaves.
 The supply expands and contracts with real-world demand.
-JTO (Jito's governance token) launched with a fixed initial distribution but the long-term plan involves emissions controlled by governance, which requires a live mint authority routed through a program.
+JTO (Jito's governance token) launched with a fixed initial distribution, but the long-term plan involves emissions controlled by governance, which requires keeping the permission live and routing it through a program.

-• The token represents a redeemable claim on something off-chain (stablecoin, wrapped asset, RWA).
+• The token represents a redeemable claim on something off-chain (stablecoin, wrapped asset, real-world asset).

-• You need staking emissions or programmatic rewards.
+• You need staking rewards or programmed distributions.

 • Governance will vote on monetary policy.

-The security implication is direct: whoever controls the mint authority can dilute every holder to zero.
-A single hot wallet holding mint authority is an insurance claim waiting to happen.
-The minimum standard is a Squads multisig with 3-of-5 or higher; the better standard is a program-controlled authority where the rules of minting are encoded in code that holders can audit.
+The security implication is direct: whoever holds the "create new tokens" permission can dilute every holder to zero.
+A single hot wallet holding that permission is an insurance claim waiting to happen.
+The minimum standard is a Squads multi-signature vault that requires 3 of 5 signers to approve any mint; the better standard is a program-controlled permission where the rules of minting are written in code that holders can audit.

-If you keep mint authority alive, publish the wallet address or program ID on your project page.
-Buyers who can verify a multisig sleep better than buyers who hear "trust us, it's safe".
+If you keep the permission live, publish the wallet address or program ID on your project page.
+Buyers who can verify a multi-signature vault sleep better than buyers who hear "trust us, it's safe".

 Picking the right model